-- Cook the apple slices in a microwave for 3 minutes.
+- Cook the apple slices in a microwave for 3 minutes to soften the slices.

 - Gently place the apple slices into the cupcake batter with the peeled edge on the top.
 Start on the outside and place the slices inside each other to produce a rose effect.